macloo/js-bootcamp/README.md

 1. notes-app: In `notes-app1.js` I listed a lot of JS commands he did not cover right away, because I was looking up jQuery equivalents.
 These are in a large comment at the end of the file.
 2. todo-app: Instead of deleting early code, I saved it in `first-file.html` and `todo-app1.js`.
+3. `notes-app/index56.html` is a nice demo of a very interactive DOM.

 I'm doing things that in the past I have done only with jQuery.
 No jQuery here.